- March 2020 - SDSU launches dual credit scholarships, including one for low-income students

 The gift was an investment in the current and future workforce of South Dakota.
 Raven and SDSU strongly believe the state will be well-served by this partnership.
 Bringing this exceptional facility to South Dakota will allow the state to lead the nation in precision agriculture education, research and extension.
 From state and economic benefits to the development of a highly trained workforce, South Dakota is well-positioned to benefit from precision agriculture technology and adoption.

-March 2017 – South Dakota Legislature approves bill to update Animal Disease Research and Diagnostic Laboratory – The South Dakota State Legislature approved a funding proposal to enhance and update the Animal Disease Research and Diagnostic Laboratory.
+- March 2017 – South Dakota Legislature approves bill to update Animal Disease Research and Diagnostic Laboratory

 The state’s only animal health laboratory was built in 1967 and additions were made in 1993.
 New upgrades and expansions were needed to meet today’s industry animal health, biosafety and environmental safety needs.